katecpp/GoExercises/README.md

 ## 6. Estimate Pi with Monte-Carlo
 ### Task
 Implement the estimation of PI value with the use of Monte-Carlo method.
-The number of samples used in the calculation should be passed as command line argument
+The number of samples used in the calculation should be passed as command line argument.
 ### Example output
 $ 06_pi_monte_carlo.exe 10000
 Estimate Pi with  10000  samples.
 Result:  3.1432